Billy McLean (politician)

 Lieutenant-Colonel Neil Loudon Desmond McLean, DSO** (28 November 1918 – 17 November 1986), known as Billy McLean, was a Scottish politician and intelligence officer in the British Army.
-During World War II, he worked for the Special Operations Executive and was involved in clandestine missions in Ethiopia, China, and particularly Albania.
+During World War II, he worked for Special Operations Executive and was involved in clandestine missions in Ethiopia, China, and particularly Albania.
 In 1954 he served as a Unionist Member of Parliament for Inverness.

 Family and education

 McLean was born in Sutherland, the elder son of Neil Gillean McLean, who had made a great deal of money trading with India and owned an estate at Glencalvie.
 The family called him "Billy".
 He was educated at Eton College, where he excelled in fencing, becoming Captain of the school team.
 He was then sent to the Royal Military College, Sandhurst to train to become an officer.
 Having spent his holiday periods fox hunting, he was a keen sportsman and won many point to point races while attending Sandhurst.